 In addition, there is a section about removing a chart called "line", which is used later to reset the chart once we add it since this function will be called every time the stock selection is changed.

 When the program is connected to the data source and subscribed to a specific stock value, the program will receive updates from that data source in the form of JSON data, which we'll need to parse through to use in Spread.
-To do this, we can use an event listener to listen for a message from the WebSocket
+To do this, we can use an event listener to listen for a message from the WebSocket:

 In the above code, we go through the data source and fill in some sample data in the sheet.
 We also called some functions that will be defined: bindData, addLineData, addChart, and setConditionalFormatting.

-Using the Data in Spread
+Use the Data in Spread

 Before going through each function, the main structure of the program should be explained.
 Essentially, the data is bound directly to the first sheet in the Spread instance, "Stock_Ticker", via cell-level data-binding, an explanation of which can be found here.